codeinaire/noMeatMayApp/notes.md

 ### ESLint - it'd want to use the eslint-jest plugin.
 SOLUTION was to move it outside of the same folder in which the react folder was in.

 ### CONNECTING TO DB - I was having trouble with connecting to the database.
 It was basically because I didn't know how to use Promises.
 SOLUTION - MDN [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then) docs helped.
 Now I'm having a problem returning the value back to the grapiql.

+### Returning the value of a mutation - I was having trouble returning a value of a mutation.
+It would always return null even if the write to the database was successful.
+I didn't know why.
+I put the return value in an object and that worked.
+Like so `return { username: value.ops[0].username };`.

 # GLOSSARY